tonyvict/tp/docs/DeveloperGuide.md

 ---

-### **UC-6: Delete attributes from a student**
+### **UC06 - Delete Attributes from Student**

+**System**: ClassRosterPro\
+**Use Case**: UC06 - Delete Attributes from Student\
+**Actor**: Tutor\
-**Preconditions:** Student exists with at least one attribute.
+**Preconditions**: Student exists with at least one attribute\
+**Guarantees**:
+- Specified attributes are removed if they exist
+- Non-existent attributes are ignored
+- Data integrity is maintained

 **MSS:**

-1. Tutor types `delattr 1 attr/subject`.
+1. Tutor enters delattr command with student index and attribute keys.
-2. System validates index and attribute key.
+2. ClassRosterPro validates index and attribute keys.
-3. System removes the specified attribute and confirms.
+3. ClassRosterPro removes the specified attributes and confirms.\
+   Use case ends.

 **Extensions:**

 * 1a.
-Invalid index → error "Invalid person index".
+Tutor enters invalid command format.
+   * 1a1.
+ClassRosterPro shows correct usage format.\
+     Use case ends.
 * 2a.
-Attribute doesn't exist → error "No matching attributes found".
+ClassRosterPro detects invalid index.
+   * 2a1.
+ClassRosterPro shows "Invalid person index".\
+     Use case ends.
 * 2b.
+ClassRosterPro detects attribute doesn't exist.
+   * 2b1.
+ClassRosterPro shows "No matching attributes found".\
+     Use case ends.
+* 2c.
+ClassRosterPro detects multiple attributes specified.
-Multiple attributes specified → all valid attributes removed.
+   * 2c1.
+ClassRosterPro removes all valid attributes and proceeds.\
+     Use case ends.
+* 2d.
+ClassRosterPro detects no attributes specified.
+   * 2d1.
+ClassRosterPro shows error "No attributes specified for deletion".\
+     Use case ends.
+* 3a.
+ClassRosterPro encounters storage error during removal.
+    * 3a1.
+ClassRosterPro shows "Error removing attribute data".\
+     Use case ends.
+* b.
+At any time, some specified attributes exist and others don't.
+   * b1.
+ClassRosterPro removes existing attributes and shows warning for non-existent ones.\
+     Use case resumes from step 3.
+* c.
+At any time, Tutor attempts to delete all attributes.
+   * c1.
+ClassRosterPro removes all attributes and confirms.\
+     Use case ends.
 ---

 ### **UC-7: Filter students by attributes**